ComputeCanada/hss24/content/program.md

   </tr>
 </table>

-## February 26-28
+## February 26–28

-As a follow-up to the 2024 HSS Winter Series, the Alliance Federation will be offering a multi-day hands-on introductory to programming with Python or R webinar series for humanities, arts, and social sciences researchers.
+As a follow-up to the 2024 HSS Winter Series, the Alliance Federation will be offering hands-on introductory workshops to programming with Python and with R for researchers in the humanities, arts, and social sciences.
-**These 6-hour simultaneous workshops will be provided over three days**.
+**These workshops will be run simultaneously over six hours on February 26, 27, and 28**.

 * [**Register here**](https://docs.google.com/forms/d/e/1FAIpQLSegbJDI3x42wy-ExbhFRI0_ZtN-BlQnofLs83fbnHFXnYYYbQ/viewform)
   (this is a different registration form)